Nicolas-Ferre/ragna/README.md

 - It is developed by a single person in his spare time.
 - The library is highly experimental, so it shouldn't be used for production applications.

-## Main language features
+## Main characteristics

 - 🔥 Maximize execution on GPU side
 - 💪 Strong typing and compile-time checks performed with Rust
 - 🔀 Data race free
-- 🔄 Hot reloadable
+- 🔄 Hot reloadable GPU code

 ## Supported platforms